NgiapPuoyKoh/django-blogchat-tech/TESTING.md

 - Root Cause:

   The field name publish_date is not the same as referenced by slug unique_for_date='publish'

-- Fix
+- Fix:

   Change the field name publish_date to publish in model.y and admin.py

 ### Donate model test warning timezone